• Skip to primary navigation

 Instructions

 • In a saucepan, add a tablespoon of oil and lightly brown the shells and heads for 3-4 minutes over medium-high heat.
-Press on the shrimp heads while mixing to extract the juice.
+Press on the shrimp heads to extract the flavorful juices.

 • Add water, bay leaf, 1 teaspoon kosher salt (use less for table salt), and some black pepper.